 If you can model your putting grip based on what we’ve covered in this article you’ll see some great improvement in your putting and scores.

-I hope this has been of use, if so share it with a social button, it really helps me grow the blog.
-And if you would like a weekly article like this one sent to your inbox, come sign up for the golf insider weekly post.
+I hope this has been of use, if so please do share it with a social button – it really helps me grow the blog.
+Also, if you would like a free weekly article like this one sent to your inbox each Monday, come sign up for the Golf Insider weekly post.